 Harvest and Storage

 When you see a flower head beginning to form in the center of the plant, check its growth every day.
 Ideally, you harvest broccoli while the tiny buds are tightly closed.
 If the buds begin to swell or show yellow (the flower petals), cut the head from the stem right away, no matter how small it is, because the opening buds have a mealy texture.
 After cutting the main head, leave the plant to grow bite-sized side shoots in the axils of the leaves.
 Don’t be disappointed if your broccoli head is smaller that those in the grocery store; they are usually grown in a friendly climate and with lots of pampering.
 In areas where spring heats up fast, broccoli heads are often better in fall than in spring, so try again for a bigger head later.
 Plant in late summer.
 Heads keep for about a week in the fridge.
-Enjoy fresh heads and shoot in Healthy Broccoli Salad or Broccoli With Sesame Seeds.

 Can broccoli be grown in the spring and the fall?